 It’s important to understand that allegations of family violence are incredibly serious even at the lowest levels, which can range from a Class C ticket all the way up to a first-degree felony.
 Try and keep stress in check during the holidays and avoiding “snapping” at others.
 Think before you speak or walk away if you feel your anger rising.
 Refrain or cut back on drinking.

 You can’t turn on the news during the holidays without hearing of another incident of package theft.
 This seems to have become the crime du jour over the holidays.
 Swiping packages off porches or doorsteps is a crime of opportunity, but it can carry serious penalties – both at the state and federal level.
-For example, mail theft — taking a letter, a package delivered by mail carrier, or a package left in a designated area — could lead to a fine and confinement for up to five years in federal prison.
+For example, mail theft — taking a letter, a package delivered by mail carrier, or a package left in a designated area — could lead to a fine and hard time in prison.
 These days, more porch pirates are getting caught and arrested due to the implementation of surveillance cameras and bait packages with GPS trackers.

 Packages sitting on a door steps can be tempting, but think about the consequences of getting caught stealing.
 Spending the holidays in handcuffs is not fun, plus the amount you will likely pay to bond out of jail and hire an attorney to defend you is probably a lot more than the unknown contents of a box.